 First, you need two pieces of material.
 As far as measurements, I made my first mistake here.
 30″ wide was perfect for my size 8 frame, but 30″ long (instead of my 36″) would have made for a better length.

-Once you have finished sewing the three sides, trim the corners, turn and top stitch.
+Once you have finished sewing the three sides, trim the corners, turn, and top stitch.
 Again, you want to leave the top open.
 You can do your topstitching at any depth you prefer.
 I actually did two rows because I just felt it looked prettier that way.

-Cut another piece of fabric that is 8″ wide and long enough to fit around your waist and have enough to tie.
+Cut another piece of fabric that is 8″ wide and long enough to fit along the top of the apron and around your waist and have enough to tie.
 This will be your sash.

 With your iron (yes, I actually ironed), fold in the edges by 1/2″ and then fold in half and iron.
 If you are wise, you’ll take this opportunity to hem the raw edges, if not, you’ll join me in hand sewing at the end.